Strong Secrecy from Channel Resolvability: Secrecy from Channel Resolvability over Noisy Channels

-For this special class of channels and constraints and under mild conditions, we can strengthen the results of Section~\ref{sec:arbitr-wiret-chann-1} and establish the secrecy capacity region for metric $\metric{1}$. \begin{theorem} The secrecy-capacity region of a memoryless broadcast channel $\left(\calX,\calY,\calZ,W_{\rvY\rvZ|\rvX}\right)$ with confidential messages and additive cost constraint $P$ for secrecy metric~$\metric{i}$ with $i\in\intseq{2}{4}$ is
+and the cost constraint satisfies $c_n({\mathbf{x}}) = \sum_{i=1}^nc(x_i)$ for some cost function $c:\calX\rightarrow\mathbb{R}^+$.
+For this special class of channels and constraints, and under mild conditions, the result of Section~\ref{sec:arbitr-wiret-chann-1} extends to metric $\metric{1}$.
+For discrete memoryless channels without cost constraint, this result was obtained independently in~\cite{Matsumoto2010arXiv,CodingTheoremsDMC2} using secure multiplex coding and privacy amplification. \begin{theorem} The secrecy-capacity region of a memoryless broadcast channel $\left(\calX,\calY,W_{\rvY\rvZ|\rvX},\calZ\right)$ with confidential messages and additive cost constraint $P$ is the same for all secrecy metrics~$\metric{i}$ with $i\in\intseq{2}{4}$ and is given by

 where